-If you are 62 years old or older you have or will soon ask yourself, should I do reverse mortgage?
-I believe the answer to that question for most people in Utah is yes and I’ll identify the primary reasons my clients are doing Reverse Mortgages.
-I’ll also highlight the reasons for not doing a Reverse Mortgage and why I’ve recommended to many of my clients that they should not do a Reverse Mortgage or at least not yet.
+If you are 62 years or older you have or will soon ask yourself, “should I do a reverse mortgage?”
+I believe the answer to that question for most people in Utah is yes.
+I’ll identify the primary reasons my clients are doing Reverse Mortgages.
+I’ll also highlight the reasons for not doing a Reverse Mortgage.
+Along with why I’ve recommended to many of my clients that they should not do a Reverse Mortgage.
+Or at least not yet.

 Goals for the future

 Having a plan for the future is the most important question I discuss with my clients when we analyze the fit of a HECM Reverse Mortgage.
 If a person does a Reverse Mortgage for the wrong reasons or without a clear understanding of how the benefits are going to help provide a better lifestyle in retirement then they are setting themselves up for frustration and failure.